fullmetaltac/interview_questions/oop.md

 The `@property` decorator provides a way to implement encapsulation – a key concept in Object-Oriented Programming (OOP).
 It helps in managing the attributes of a class and making the code more readable.

 ---
+* ***What are the different types of inheritance?***

+- *Single Inheritance* – A single derived class acquires from on single superclass.
+- *Multi-Level Inheritance* – At least 2 different derived classes acquire from two distinct base classes.
+- *Hierarchical Inheritance* – A number of child classes acquire from one superclass
+- *Multiple Inheritance* – A derived class acquires from several superclasses.

+---
 * ***How can you achieve multiple inheritance in Python?***

 Multiple inheritance in Python means that a class can inherit characteristics and features from more than one parent class.
 You can achieve this by defining a class with more than one parent class inside parentheses in the class definition.
 This lets the derived class access attributes and methods from all its parent classes.